Skip to main content

 (4) The number of beds in the facility; the number of single-occupancy and multiple-occupancy rooms in the facility; and, if a nursing facility, the number of beds in the facility that are certified for medicare or medicaid.

-(5) A checklist describing the services available through the facility, as provided in rule 173-45-06.1 of the Administrative Code.
+(5) Any specialized services available through the facility, as provided in rule 173-45-06.1 of the Administrative Code.

 (6) The sources of payment the facility accepts and is eligible to receive.